day8/re-frame-10x/README.md

 ## How does it work?

-re-frame is instrumented - all important activity generates trace data. `re-frame-trace` consumes this trace data and renders useful visualisations of the `re-frame` process.
+re-frame is instrumented - all important activity generates trace data.

+`re-frame-trace` consumes this trace data and renders useful visualisations of the `re-frame` process.
 Currently, re-frame's tracing capabilities are in alpha and are subject to change at any time.
 We're testing the utility of the the trace by building an app on top.

 By default, re-frame tracing is "compiled out", so it won't impose a performance cost in production.
 The trade-off here is that you need to explicitly enable it in development.

 The [preloads](https://github.com/clojure/clojurescript/wiki/Compiler-Options#preloads) option (`:preloads [day8.re-frame.trace.preload]`) has to be set in order to automatically monkeypatch Reagent to add appropriate lifecycle hooks.
-Yes this is gross, and yes we will try and make a PR to reagent to add proper hooks, once we know exactly what we need.
+Yes this is gross, and yes we will [make a PR to reagent to add proper hooks](https://github.com/Day8/re-frame-trace/issues/115), once we know exactly what we need.
 The preload namespace also injects a div containing the devtools panel into the DOM.

 ## Developing/Contributing